Gheorghe Alexianu: Professional and political career until 1940

-Gheorghe Alexianu was born in Străoane, Putna County; he was the eldest son of an Aromanian shepherd from Pindus, Ovanez Alexean, a refugee in Wallachia to escape the forced islamization undertaken by the Turks in the second half of the 19th century.
-Ovanez arrived with herds of sheep in Moldavia, in the Panciu area, where he settled after a short time.
+Gheorghe Alexianu was born in Străoane, Putna County; According to some sources, Gheorghe was the eldest son of a shepherd, supposedly Aromanian from the Pindus Mountains area, Ovanez Alexean, who had fled to Wallachia to escape the forced Islamization undertaken by the Turks in the second half of the 19th century.
+Ovanez arrived with his flocks of sheep in Moldova in the Panciu area, where he founded a household..
+The name Ovanez or Ovanes Alexan, however, more likely leads to an Armenian origin, Ovanes being the Armenian form of the name Ioan and there was, apparently, a confusion between the words "Aromanian" and "Armenian".
+The first mayor of the town of Panciu in 1864, the Armenian Anton Alexan, was related to Ovanes Alexan, the father of Gheorghe Alexianu..

 In 1915 Alexianu began his law studies at the University of Bucharest.
 After Romania entered World War I, he enlisted voluntarily in the Romanian Army in December 1916.
 In 1918 he left the army and resumed his studies at the University of Bucharest.
 After graduation he was for a year professor of philosophy and history at a high school in Râmnicu Vâlcea.
 He then attended doctoral courses at the University of Bucharest and obtained the title of doctor in legal sciences in 1925.
 From 1927 he held the position of associate professor of public law at the University of Cernăuți, where he worked until 1938.
+He was one of the authors of the 1923 and 1938 Constitutions of Romania.